The Library is accessible for individuals who have difficulty with mobility, vision, and hearing.

 Assistive Listening System (ALS)

-The Oak Bluffs Public Library has an FM assistive listening system in its Thornton Room.
+The Oak Bluffs Public Library has an FM assistive listening system.
 This wireless system transmits sounds directly to a person who is hard of hearing for optimal clarity and better understanding.
 It provides improved listening clarity for people with hearing loss who experience difficulty and fatigue, when trying to understand speech, because of distance, reverberation, and distracting background noise.
 The listener hears the transmitted sound via a FM receiver that is used in combination with a compatible telecoil in a hearing aid or with headphones.
-The Library supplies receivers and headphones for use during programs.
+The Library can supply receivers and headphones for use during programs.

 Personal Listening Device